catamphetamine/write-excel-file/README.md

 * `fontWeight: string` — Can be used to print text in bold.
 Available values: `"bold"`.

+* `fontStyle: string` — Can be used to make text appear italicized.
+Available values: `"italic"`.

 * `color: string` — Cell text color (in hexademical format).
 Example: `"#aabbcc"`.

 * `backgroundColor: string` — Cell background color (in hexademical format).
 Example: `"#aabbcc"`.